eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 [auintro]: /article/introducing-austral#linear
 [aucheck]: /article/how-australs-linear-type-checker-works

-But the basic idea is what it says on the tin: linear values must be used once.
+But the basic idea is: linear values must be used once.
 Using a linear value is called _consuming_ it.
 Ensuring that all linear values are consumed can be done at compile time.
+In languages with unrestricted pointers, data forms a graph across the heap and stack.
+In a linearly-typed language, all objects are trees rooted at program variables.

 For example, let `Foo` be some linear type.
 Then the following doesn't work: